spelljammr/liri-bot/README.md

 ## **Overview**

-This assignment was created as a homework during the UC Berkeley Extension's Full Stack Bootcamp.
-For this assignment, we were challenged to utilize our newly acquired Node.js skills in order to create an application that can retrieve the following on command.
+This assignment was completed as a homework during the UC Berkeley Extension's Full Stack Bootcamp.
+We were challenged to leverage our newly acquired Node.js skills in order to create an application which retrieves the following on command.

 * Upcoming concert dates for a specified artist
 * Spotify search results for a specified song